vk-cs/docs-public/docs/en/dbs/dbaas/faq/faq.md

 To check if backup is enabled:

 1. Go to VK Cloud [personal account](https://msk.cloud.vk.com/app/en).
-1. Select the project where the desired DB instance is located.
+1. Select the project where the required DB instance is located.
 1. Go to **Databases** → **Backup**.
 1. Go to the **Automatic** or **Point-in-time recovery** tab.

-   If there is a green indicator next to the name of the desired plan, the backup works according to plan.
+   If there is a green indicator next to the name of the required plan, the backup works according to plan.
 If the indicator is red, the backup is suspended.

 Backup can be enabled when [creating a DB instance](../service-management/create/) or configured separately by [creating a backup plan](/en/storage/backups/db-backup/).